dtsn/jungleskipper/_members/jason-chandler.md

 ## References

-The map 'Legendary Flying Beasts in the Mekong River', which can be found in the Skipper Canteen, is authored by Jason Chandler and [Captain Brieux](/sea/members/captain-brieux).
+The map 'Legendary Flying Beasts in the Mekong River', which can be found in the [Skipper Canteen](), is authored by Jason Chandler and [Captain Brieux](% link _members/captain-brieux.md %}).
+It notes that at the time that J Chandler was president of the society.

 Jason Chandler is the main character of the Disney Kingdoms comic book "Big Thunder Mountain Railroad".
-In this Jason Chandler is a miner who is angry with Big Thunder Mountain Mining Company and has been stealing it's shipments.
+In this Jason Chandler is a miner who is angry with Big Thunder Mountain Mining Company and has been stealing its shipments.